 The team that successfully answers the toss-up question will have an opportunity to answer the bonus.

-After the bonus question is read, the team captain has 20 seconds to provide an answer.
+After the bonus question is read, the team captain has approximately 20 seconds to provide an answer.
+After this time, the moderator will prompt the team captain for an answer.
+If no answer is given promptly, the bonus will be forfeited.

 Team members may collaborate during a bonus.
 The opposing team (that does not have the bonus) should remain silent during this time.